Helpful Plumbing Maintenance Tips

 Check for Toilet Leaks

 Toilets are often the cause of leaks in homes.
 An easy way to check for toilet leaks is to put a few drops of food coloring in your toilet tank.
-Give it an hour or two.
-Check the bowl of the toilet to see if the food coloring has made its way into the water there.
-If so, you have a leak.
-An easy way to fix this is by replacing the flush seal that you can buy at any home improvement store.
+Give it an hour or two, then check the bowl.
+If the water in the bowl is colored, you have a leak.
+You can fix this easily by replacing the flush seal, available at any home improvement store.

 Check Shut-Off Valves